kyauy/ClinFly/README.md

 poetry shell
 <python running version> clinfly_app_cli.py --file <input txt file with the reports> --language <language of the file> --model_dir <The output directory of the model (OPTIONAL)> --result_dir <The output directory of the generated result (OPTIONAL)>
 ```

+## Acknoledgments and reference

+ClinFly is a tool developed by University Hospital of Montpellier and Hospices Civils de Lyon.
+Thanks to the developers, especially Enody Gernet for his contribution.

+If you use ClinFly, please cite:
+> Gauthier et al., Assessing feasibility and risk to translate, de-identify and summarize medical letters using deep learning. medrXiv (2023). [https://doi.org/10.1101/2023.07.27.23293234](https://doi.org/10.1101/2023.07.27.23293234)